Saint Martin's Island

 Saint Martin's Island (সেন্টমার্টিন দ্বীপ) is a small coral island in the north-eastern part of the Bay of Bengal, about 9 km south of the tip of the Cox's Bazar-Teknaf peninsula, and forms the southernmost part of Bangladesh.
 It has an area of only 3 km^{2}.
 A small adjoining island that is separated at high tide, called Chhera Dwip, is about 8 km west of the northwest coast of Myanmar, at the mouth of the Naf River.
 St. Martin's Island is Bangladesh's only coral island.

 A nine-month tourist restriction on St. Martin's Island has been imposed which is to start from February 1, 2025.
 Currently, only the Cox's Bazar-St. Martin route remains open amid Myanmar border tensions.

 History and description

 Millennia ago, the island used to be an extension of the Teknaf peninsula, but as a portion of the peninsula was flooded by the Bay of Bengal and submerged, the southernmost part of the peninsula became an island.
 The island was first settled in the 18th century by Arabian merchants, who named it "Jazira".
 During British occupation, the island was named after the then Divisional Commissioner of Chittagong, Mr. O.M.
-MARTIN, ESQR., CIE, ICS, who was the Commissioner of Chittagong Division between 1938-1940, as St. Martin's Island.
-Local names of the island are "Narikel Jinjira", which means "Coconut Island," and "Daruchini Dip," which means "Cinnamon Island".
+Martin, ESQR., CIE, ICS, who was the Commissioner of Chittagong Division between 1938-1940, as St. Martin's Island.
+Local names of the island are "Narkel Dweep", which means "Coconut Island," and "Daruchini Dweep," which means "Cinnamon Island".